Interview - Founder member on never-evolving journey of Fairport Convention and playing Harrogate

 "Every time there has been a change, it’s been an opportunity.”

-Touring these days with Dave Pegg, Ric Sanders, Chris Leslie and, now, Dave Mattacks after the decision by Gerry Conway to hang up his sticks, Nichol says

-he savours life on the road, partly because his shipmates are friends.
+Touring these days with Dave Pegg, Ric Sanders, Chris Leslie and, now, Dave Mattacks after the decision by Gerry Conway to hang up his sticks, the youthful Nichol says he loves life on the road more than ever.

 "My favourite time of the year is touring.